 - a.
 Telephone calls and e-mails to chambers.
 Counsel may contact chambers for routine scheduling matters, and to raise any discovery disputes.
 In any communications, court staff will not provide any legal advice or discuss the merits of any cases.
 Members of the public may also contact chambers to obtain information regarding public access to any proceedings, such as dial-in or videoconference information.
-All inquiries should be directed to the Courtroom Deputy, Peter Kosloski, at peter\kosloski@pawd.uscourts.gov, or (412) 208-7495. - b.
-Courtesy copies to chambers.
-Chambers are almost entirely paperless.
-As such, parties should not submit a courtesy copy of any filing.
-The Court reviews all materials that are filed electronically.
-The Court will also order parties to submit all hearing and trial exhibits electronically.
-If, at any point, a courtesy copy is requested by the Court, Courtroom Deputy Peter Kosloski will contact the filing party to obtain one. - c.
+All inquiries should be to the Courtroom Deputy.
+Peter directed Kosloski. at peter kosloski@pawd.uscourts.gov, or (412) 208-7495. - b.
 Decorum.
 Counsel shall not exhibit familiarity with witnesses, jurors, opposing counsel, or the Court.
 During trial, counsel must not block the jurors' view of a witness and must not approach a witness without permission.
-Counsel must stand when speaking for the record and when addressing the Court, except for brief objections during testimony, or when informally discussing the case during status conferences. - d.
+Counsel must stand when speaking for the record and when addressing the Court, except for brief objections during testimony, or when informally discussing the case during status conferences. - c.
 Court reporter.
 In criminal cases, the Court will have a court reporter present for all proceedings.
 In civil cases, the Court will generally only have a court reporter present for oral arguments on substantive motions, evidentiary hearings, the final pre-trial conference, and all trial proceedings.
-If no court reporter is present and counsel has an objection, or otherwise desires the proceeding be on the record for any reason, counsel has the right to and should request a court reporter to be present and then place the objection or proceedings on the record.
+If no court reporter is present and counsel has an objection, or otherwise desires the proceeding be on the record for any reason, counsel has the right to and should request a court reporter to be present and then place the objection or proceedings on the record. - d.
+Continuances.
+If a party seeks to continue a court proceeding, it is helpful if counsel includes within the motion alternative proposed dates/times near the original hearing date when all counsel are available.
+Motions to continue court proceedings will be granted for good cause (such as an illness, medical procedure, family emergency, pre-paid vacation, or previously scheduled court proceeding).